 Credit: @_lionelm on Instagram

-Bring your passion for wings and a hearty appetite to the 22nd Annual National Buffalo Wing Festival, taking place this year at Highmark Stadium, otherwise known as Home of the Buffalo Bills!
+Bring your passion for wings and a hearty appetite to the 24th Annual National Buffalo Wing Festival, taking place this year at Sahlen Field, otherwise known as Home of the Buffalo Bisons baseball!
 There’ll be plenty of wings to sample, prepared by participating restaurants who make them best.
 There will also be many wing-related events, including competitive wing eating contests, wing pairings, and bobbing for wings, a contest that involves a baby pool filled with wings and blue cheese dressing; contestants must grab as many wings as they can without using their hands.
 Got your own secret wing sauce that friends rave about?
 Enter the Amateur Cook-off and prove it!
-September 2-3, Buffalo, $20 cash only, kids 8 and under, free.
+August 30-August 31; Buffalo.
+Pre-sale admission: $20, kids 8 and under, free.

 Members of a band on stilts to make them taller, playing live music at Queens County Fair.